killiantos/UCDPA_KillianDavis/Read_me.txt

-This is a Python project to analyse real world scenarios and generate valuable insights by visualising information.
+This is a Python project to analyse real world climate change data and generate valuable insights by visualising information.